The Daily Dose: Daily Oppas (Part 1)

 It’s somewhat of a mystery, really, how Lee Jong-suk somehow has chemistry with every actress he works with, and manages to make viewers fall in love in every romantic drama he appears in.

-It could all be in his eyes, which can portray a wide range of emotions with such fierce intensity that no words are even needed, and yet turn naïve or innocent or playful in a split second.
-Or it could be because of his unusually striking visuals, which made his runway debut at 15 years old a phenomenon never before seen in the modeling world.
+It could all be in his eyes, which can portray a wide range of emotions with such fierce intensity that no words are even needed, yet turn naïve, innocent, or playful in a split second.
+Or it could be because of his unusually striking visuals, which made his runway debut at 15 years old, a phenomenon never before seen in the modeling world.

 But it’s not just these innate gifts.
-His devotion to his craft and intense work ethic is well known in the industry.
-Amid all his on-screen projects, in fact, he managed to graduate from Konkuk University in 2016 with a degree in Professional Motion Pictures and Art.
+His devotion to his craft and intense work ethic are well-known in the industry.
+Amid all his on-screen projects, he even managed to graduate from Konkuk University in 2016 with a degree in Professional Motion Pictures and Art.

-After being away for two years for his mandatory military service, Lee Jong-suk is making his highly anticipated comeback this year in the action thriller “Decibel”, where he plays a navy captain racing to stop a terrorist attack, and the tvN drama “Big Mouse”, where he will take on the role of a third-rate lawyer mistaken to be a genius swindler.
+After being away for two years for his mandatory military service, Lee Jong-suk is making his highly anticipated comeback this year in the action thriller “Decibel,” where he plays a navy captain racing to stop a terrorist attack, and the tvN drama “Big Mouse,” where plays the role of a third-rate lawyer mistaken to be a genius swindler.

 February 6: Hyun Bin (김태평), The Captain